Frequently Asked Questions (FAQ)

 Q: Where is the Admissions Office located?

 A: The Admission Office is located on campus in the Enrollment & Admissions Center (Building #5).
-Visitors should obtain a visitor's parking pass to display in there vehicle.
+Visitors should obtain a visitor's parking pass to display in their vehicle.
 Passes may be obtained from the Campus Security.

 Q: What are the office hours of the Admissions Office?